Volcanism of the Mount Edziza volcanic complex: Edziza eruptive period

 The Edziza eruptive period constructed the symmetrical stratovolcano of Mount Edziza after the regional ice sheet had retreated from the MEVC.
 Growth began on the upper northern flank of Ice Peak with the eruption of viscous trachyte flows and steep-sided lava domes; dome formation was punctuated by vent-clearing explosions which ejected volcanic blocks and lava bombs onto the slopes of the growing stratovolcano.
 Formation of the stratovolcano was followed by collapse of the original summit, creating the 2 km in diameter crater that truncates it.
 The cause of this collapse may have been a violent, climactic eruption that deposited parts of the original summit onto the flanks of the volcano.
 Prior to collapse, the summit of Mount Edziza was at least 610 m higher than its current elevation of 2786 m.
 Part of the eastern crater rim was destroyed by a small phreatic explosion which provided a new passageway for the venting of volcanic gases.
 Individual lava flows range from 1–5 m to as much as 150 m thick; this variation in thickness may have been due to changes in viscosity as volcanic gases escaped the erupting magma.
 The trachyte erupted during this period straddles the pantelleritic trachyte and comenditic trachyte boundary.

 The Edziza eruptions deposited 18 km3 of volcanic material; this makes the Edziza Formation the second most voluminous geological formation of the third magmatic cycle.
 Most of the volcanic activity during Edziza time occurred from the summit of Mount Edziza, but at least a few vents were active on the flanks of the volcano.
 Volcanism on the southeastern rim of the summit crater created Nanook Dome; lava from this dome flowed down the exterior flanks of the stratovolcano and also into the summit crater to form lava lakes.
-Triangle Dome and Glacier Dome formed on the western and northeastern flanks of Mount Edziza, respectively; Triangle Dome may be the product of subglacial volcanism.
+The Triangle and Glacier domes formed on the western and northeastern flanks of Mount Edziza, respectively; Triangle Dome may be the product of subglacial volcanism.
 A trachyte flow from Glacier Dome travelled around the base of the older Pyramid Dome into the head of Pyramid Creek.
 Lava from a small pyroclastic cone on the northwestern flank of Mount Edziza nearly engulfed Tsekone Ridge and partially buried Pillow Ridge; this lava and the associated pyroclastic cone may have been products of volcanism during the latter stages of the Edziza eruptive period.
 Edziza trachyte of comenditic composition has yielded a potassium–argon date of 0.9 ± 0.3 million years.